MichaelBell/tt-audio-pmod/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+Image on the reverse is by [ArtRose on Pixabay](https://pixabay.com/vectors/musical-notes-music-smile-merry-6159007/).
+Used under the [Pixabay Content License](https://pixabay.com/service/license-summary/)